noajurgens/agro-ai/README.md

 ## Recent Advances to the Project
 - Checking and submitting the checkboxes now initiates the active learning process.
 - The checkbox/active learning flow has been seamlessly integrated into the general user experience flow.
+This allows for the user to disagree with predictions the model has made before retraining.
-- The professional diagnosis of plants as health "H" or blighted "B" now appears on the final results page.
+- The professional diagnosis of plants can now be toggled in the final results page to help the user check the efficiency of their model.
+This includes highlighting incorrect guesses and showing bounding boxes around blighted areas.
 - Simple yet impactful changes to the user interface to enhance usability and aesthetics.

 ## Setting Up the Project Locally